Lijucay/Qwotable/README.md

 # Qwotable
-The app for Quotes and Wisdom
+Qwotable, for everything that is quotable.
+Read, share and copy quotes and wisdom.